kyleratti/JdmDepot/src/pages/index.md

 ---
 title: Welcome
 layout: ../layouts/MarkdownContentLayout.astro
+metaTags:
+    description: A knowledge base for JDM cars that have been imported into the USA.
+Includes part numbers, state-side parts distributors, repair guides, and more.
 ---
 **JDM Depot** is an online knowledge base for cars originally produced in the Japanese Domestic Market.
 This is often referred to as JDM.